Malte Delow

-Malte Delow (born 22 April 2001) is a German professional basketball player for Alba Berlin of the German Basketball Bundesliga (BBL), and the Champions League.
+Malte Delow (born 22 April 2001) is a German professional basketball player for Alba Berlin of the German Basketball Bundesliga (BBL).
 He plays the small forward position.

 Early life

 Delow was born on 22 April 2001, in Berlin.
 Delow mostly played football growing up, before making the switch to basketball.
 After only a few months of playing basketball for the first time, Delow tried out for the youth team of Alba Berlin, where he eventually joined the club.
 Delow went through the youth system of Alba Berlin, winning two titles, at the U16 and U19 level.

 Professional career

 During the 2017–18 season, Delow was loaned to second division club SSV Lokomotive Bernau, where he spent the first few seasons to begin his career.
 Prior to the 2019–20 season, Delow rejoined Alba Berlin, where he made his debut.
 He scored six points, in their victory against Vechta.
 At the conclusion of Delow's first season with the club, he helped the team capture their ninth Bundesliga title.

 A year later, in June 2021, Delow signed his first professional contract with Alba Berlin through the 2024–25 season.